ppl10poc/code_challenge/README.md

 Find all log files modified 24 hours ago, and zip them.
 Create a shell script for the above.
-Run it as a background daemon and it should not get killed
+Run it as a background daemon and it should not get killed.

+End result will be a shell script which will have all the above tasks covered and should be in executable format and should run with ./ invocation.

 ### Programming Challenge